OpenAMP/openamp-docs/demos/echo.rst

 Echo Test Linux Source
 ======================

-The echo test Linux application is executed on the Linux host controller as a user space application.
+The echo test Linux application is executed on the Linux main controller as a user space application.
 The application is available in the `OpenAMP System Reference repository <https://github.com/OpenAMP/openamp-system-reference/blob/main/examples/linux/rpmsg-echo-test/echo_test.c>`_.

 It is a Makefile application and can be built using the `Yocto rpmsg-echo-test recipe <https://github.com/OpenAMP/meta-openamp/blob/master/recipes-openamp/rpmsg-examples/rpmsg-echo-test_1.0.bb>`_

-An example host control script is given in the `echo test readme <https://github.com/OpenAMP/openamp-system-reference/blob/main/examples/linux/rpmsg-echo-test/README.md#run-the-demo>`_
+An example main control script is given in the `echo test readme <https://github.com/OpenAMP/openamp-system-reference/blob/main/examples/linux/rpmsg-echo-test/README.md#run-the-demo>`_

 *******************************
 Reference Board Implementations